 Board of Directors

 Keith Monda served as Chief Operating Officer and President of Coach Inc. from June 1998 to June 28, 2008 & from May 2002 to June 28, 2008 respectively.
 He also served as Executive Vice President of Coach Inc. since June 1998.
 He served as the Senior Vice President, Finance & Administration and the Chief Financial Officer of Timberland Company from December 1993 to May 1996, and Senior Vice President, Operations from May 1996 to January 1998.
 Mr. Monda served as an Executive Vice President, Finance and Administration of J. Crew, Inc. from May 1990 to December 1993.
 He has been a Trustee of New College Of Florida since March 2010.
 He served as a Director of Coach Inc. from June 1, 2000 to November 5, 2009.
-He is also on the Board of Directors of Feeding America, the 4th largest charity in the United States, and one of Two Degrees’ giving partners.
+He is also on the Board of Directors of Feeding America, the 4th largest charity in the United States, and one of 2 Degrees’ giving partners.
 Mr. Monda holds Bachelor of Science and Master of Arts degrees from Ohio State University.

 Lauren Walters, *See above.